TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/migrating/migrating-from-v2/_index.md

 <!--more-->

-{{% ttnv2 %}} machines were shut down on December 1, 2021. `ttn-lw-migrate` is no longer able to migrate devices from these servers.
+Keep in mind that {{% ttnv2 %}} (community network) machines were shut down on December 1, 2021, so devices can no longer be migrated from there.
+It is only possible to register them from scratch on {{% tts %}}.
+However, it is still possible to migrate devices from private {{% ttnv2 %}} servers, which is described in this section.

-To view applications, devices, and gateways which were still registered on The Things Network V2 before shutdown, see [Migrate using the V2 Takeout Tool]({{< relref "migrate-using-takeout-tool" >}}).
-You may migrate these entities simply by adding them in {{% tts %}}.

 ## Prerequisites